There is an oft-quoted line that goes something like this.

-If you’re like me though, you can shoot a couple GB worth of images in a day without a sweat.
-Even with the pay plans (some are even “unlimited” in storage) you may run into the bigger problem of finding internet access fast and reliable enough to get it up there as fast as you’re shooting.
+If you’re like me though, you can shoot a couple of gigabytes of images in a day without a sweat.
+Even using the paid plans with vast (in some cases, “unlimited”) storage, you’ll likely run into a bigger problem: finding an internet connection fast and reliable enough to upload all your photos each day.

 Still two copies, one on your laptop, one online

 Don’t Stop at Home

-While you still have a copy on your laptop, make a second copy onto an external hard drive and take it out of the house.
-Give it to a family member or friend and have them stick it on a shelf or in a drawer.
-Failing that, even a safety deposit box will do fine.
-If something happens to your computer, or your home, you still have a safe backup offsite.
+While you still have a copy on your laptop, make a second copy onto an external hard drive, and take it out of the house.
+Give it to a family member or friend, and have them stick it on a shelf or in a drawer.
+Failing that, a safety deposit box will do fine.
+If something happens to your computer or your home, you still have a safe backup offsite.

 Still two copies, one on the computer, and one on an external hard drive offsite.

 Bonus points: If you’re more serious with your photos, make another backup for the backup.
-In my case, it’s a home server w/RAID and desktop computer.
+In my case, it’s a home server with RAID and desktop computer.

 I know first-hand about hardware failures and worst case scenarios from my years in the technology services industry.
 You don’t want a hard drive failure, fire, theft, or any sort of malware to leave your photos nothing but a fading memory.

-Whether you shoot with a $100 point & shoot, or a $4000 DSLR, remember your photos are once-in-a-lifetime, so treat them right.
+Whether you shoot with a $100 point & shoot or a $4000 DSLR, remember your photos are once-in-a-lifetime.
+Treat them right!